FengLi666/my_ss/readme.md

 ## optimize performance...

-1. after gevent path the code block in cpython ??? but not block in pypy ??????
+1. after gevent patch the code block in cpython ??? but not block in pypy ??????
 2. idle connection more smart sweap
 3. raw socket op slow